 Obviously there are choices and trade-offs involved in composing a Kubernetes stack for enterprise use.

 Nirmata, and our partners, are committed to helping the enterprise in their cloud-native journey.
 I am excited to announce that we are sponsoring a new BrightTalk webinar series. where we will be discussing each of the major topics posted in this blog.
 Each episode will be co-hosted by a domain expert as our featured guest.

 Our first episode features Paulo Renato from the Microsoft Azure team.
 Paulo and I will discuss Kubernetes infrastructure from cloud providers and address questions like:

 - What are the enterprise options for selecting Kubernetes distributions?

 - When should an enterprise choose a managed Kubernetes service?

-- How should enterprises evaluate managed Kubernetes services from the top cloud providers?
+- How should enterprises evaluate managed Kubernetes containerization as a service from the top cloud providers?

 - What else matters for enterprise Kubernetes infrastructure?